DanGlChris/short_activist_predictor/docs/index.rst

 ===================
-short-activist-pred
+short-activists-pred
 ===================

-This is the documentation of **short-activist-pred**.
+This is the documentation of **short-activists-pred**.

 .. note::